-One of the most significant effects of restoring DHEA seems to be the restoration of the normal balance between DHEA and cortisol.
+One of the most significant effects of restoring DHEA seems to be the restoration of its normal balance with cortisol.
 As DHEA levels increase, the propensity to overproduce cortisol is dampened—along with the spiral of symptoms induced by high cortisol.
 In many of the health issues described in the following sections, you’ll note an important connection between DHEA and cortisol.

 In humans, blood levels of DHEA are known to decline with age.
-Not surprisingly, low DHEA is associated with the development of various problems typical of aging, including decreased immune function, increased infections and incidence of certain cancers, atherosclerosis, diabetes mellitus, and osteoporosis.
+Not surprisingly, this deficiency is associated with the development of various problems typical of aging, including decreased immune function, increased infections, and incidence of certain cancers, atherosclerosis, diabetes mellitus, and osteoporosis.
 Such observations have led to studies investigating whether DHEA can be used to achieve healthier aging or even to prolong life.

 In their book Stopping the Clock, co-authors Dr. Ronald Klatz and Dr. Robert Goldman write, “It would seem logical that restoring DHEA levels would help to restore a biological condition of youth.”

-Another function of DHEA relates to metabolism.
-The hormone has been shown to speed up the body’s metabolism, so that the body uses and burns up more energy from food than is diverted and stored as fat.
+DHEA has been shown to speed up the body’s metabolism so that the body uses and burns up more energy from food than is diverted and stored as fat.
 Some scientists believe that DHEA inhibits the production of fatty acids—a key step in the process of fat deposition.
-Other studies have demonstrated that DHEA also has the effect of suppressing appetite.
-Correcting the imbalance between cortisol and DHEA may resolve food cravings that often result when blood sugar drops.
+Other studies have demonstrated that it also has the effect of suppressing appetite.
+Correcting the imbalance between cortisol and DHEA may help resolve food cravings that often result when blood sugar levels drop.

 The effects of DHEA on female infertility have also been examined.
 In one study in which women received 80 mg per day of DHEA, the hormone helped some women ovulate and become pregnant.
 The study investigators hypothesized that DHEA worked to restore fertility because of its ability to metabolize into the sex hormones estrogen and testosterone.

-Given the link between DHEA and sex hormones, the role that DHEA plays in menopause and its many symptoms has been examined, with interesting results.
+Given the link between DHEA and sex hormones, the role that it plays in menopause and its many symptoms have been examined, with interesting results.
 In one study of twenty postmenopausal women who took 25 mg DHEA daily for twelve months, the results were significant.
 These women showed progressive increases in their levels of testosterone, estradiol, estrone, progesterone, and growth hormone with corresponding improvements in symptoms.

 Deterioration and thinning of the bones is a hallmark of osteoporosis.
 A major cause of bone thinning may be the unrelenting levels of high cortisol induced by stress— perhaps because it depletes DHEA.
-By restoring balance between cortisol and DHEA, this detrimental effect on bones may be forestalled.
-Additionally, as a precursor to both testosterone and estrogens, DHEA can help supply the hormones needed to both stimulate new bone cell formation and break down old bone.
+By restoring balance, this detrimental effect on bones may be forestalled.
+Additionally, as a precursor to both testosterone and estrogens, DHEA can help supply the hormones needed to both stimulate new bone-cell formation and break down old bone.
 A 15-year study suggests that bone mineral density may be directly related to circulating DHEA levels.

-Because declining DHEA levels seem to correlate with an increased incidence of heart disease, scientists are interested in determining how DHEA might be cardioprotective.
+Because declining DHEA levels seem to correlate with an increased incidence of heart disease, scientists are interested in determining how this hormone might be cardioprotective.
 For instance, DHEA supplementation seems to decrease the rate of platelet aggregation (formation of blood clots), which could lead to fewer cases of stroke.

 Heart disease is also linked in part to increased inflammation, which involves numerous molecules called cytokines.
 DHEA lowers two of the cytokines that stimulate the inflammatory process, sometimes even to the point of attacking healthy tissue.
 It also appears that DHEA has an antioxidant effect and may lower LDL cholesterol, thereby protecting the arteries.

 As we age, our skin thins and is more inclined to wrinkle and crease.
 The aging process is also characterized by the production of skin enzymes that break down collagen.
 Collagen is critical for the normal support of the skin’s structure, and it appears that DHEA helps maintain collagen levels.
-Supplementation of DHEA greatly increases color, tone, thickness, and hydration of the skin.
+DHEA supplementation increases the color, tone, thickness, and hydration of the skin.